 Here at Enchant, Santa’s Workshop is tucked away near the event entrance.

 There’s a straight VIP line to the left and a winding general admission line to the right.
+Guests who purchase VIP tickets won’t have much of a wait.

 Near the front of the line, Mrs. Claus can be spotted reading stories to the kids throughout the evening.